 The French Army was on full alert, as so many dignitaries were out and about, for the commemoration.
 We were not bothered at all, and got on a train that would get us to Bayeux.
 A young lady named Anne, an American, met us on board the train.
 Once she heard I was headed for Utah Beach, she became my friend for the day, and we got along most agreeably.
 She gave me a few pointers on photography, so my shots ended up clearer than they had been earlier.
-She turned out to be an American, embedded in a military unit, elsewhere in Europe.
+She turned out to be embedded in a military unit, elsewhere in Europe.

 This is near the train station at Bayeux, where we got off.
 Bayeux is also famous for the tapestry that shows William the Conqueror, but today was not to be a day for examining that great work of art.